supercam19/Companions/README.md

 ## Getting Started
 This datapack is able to be installed like any other datapack, without extra configuration or things you must do to setup.

+---

+Download the latest version of the datapack [here](https://github.com/supercam19/Companions/releases/latest)

 [Use this tutorial to learn how to install datapacks](https://www.planetminecraft.com/blog/how-to-download-and-install-minecraft-data-packs/)

+---

 Once this datapack has been installed on your world you may go ahead and tame a wolf or find one already tamed.
 Throw a golden apple to it and it will become your companion.
 To view the helpful GUI, throw a book at your companion to receive the a written book, which serves as the GUI.